MobLand: Release

-MobLand premiered on Paramount+ on 30 March 2025.
-The premiere broke Paramount+'s record for its largest global series launch ever, with 2.2 million viewers on 30 March.
+MobLand premiered on Paramount+ on 30 March 2025, with episodes released weekly through 1 June 2025.
+The premiere broke the streamer's record for its largest global series launch ever, with 2.2 million viewers on 30 March.
+MobLand went on to accumulate over 26 million views in its first season, ranking it second on Paramount+ during that time behind only Landman.
+It also ranked in Nielsen's top 10 SVOD list, in the original series category, for six consecutive weeks.

+The second season premiered on 18 September 2026.

 Reception

-On the review aggregator website Rotten Tomatoes, MobLand has an approval rating of 75% based on 44 critics' reviews.
-The website's critics consensus reads, "Tom Hardy's gruff charisma is put to good use in MobLand, a gangster saga that hardly reinvents the genre but nails its conventions with crunchy style and memorable performances."
-Metacritic, which uses a weighted average, assigned a score of 59 out of 100, based on 16 critics, indicating "mixed or average" reviews.
+On the review aggregator website Rotten Tomatoes, MobLand has an approval rating of 76% based on 45 critical reviews.
+The website's critical consensus reads, "Tom Hardy's gruff charisma is put to good use in MobLand, a gangster saga that hardly reinvents the genre but nails its conventions with crunchy style and memorable performances."
+Metacritic, which uses a weighted average, assigned a score of 60 out of 100, based on 18 critics, indicating "mixed or average" reviews.